sunpho84/nissa/doc/wip.md

   DynamicTens<OfComps<LocLxSite>,double> tens5=dag(tens1)*tens2;                                 /// Scalar prodcut
 ```

-Indices can be accessed via member method or subscribing.
+Indices can be accessed via member methods or subscribing.
 Partial subscribing is supported, order of subscription is irrelevant.
 The constructions

 ```c++
   tens4.colorRow(0).locLxSite(52);